- Academic Essentials

 - Financial Aid

-The Columbia Business School Executive MBA program, awarding the Master of Business Administration degree, is a full-time program designed to be completed in five (six for EMBA Saturday) consecutive terms.
+The Columbia Business School Executive MBA program, awarding the Master of Business Administration degree, is a full-time program designed to be completed in five (six for EMBA-NY Saturday) consecutive terms.
 The curriculum consists of 24 credits of required core coursework, and 36 credits of elective courses.
-Students are required to take an International Seminar as part of the 36 elective credits.
+Students are required to take a 3 credit International Seminar as part of the 36 elective credits.

 Students generally register for 12 credits per term, which is considered full-time residence at the Business School.
 With approval from Academic & Student Affairs, students are permitted to take up to 18 credits in elective terms if they are in good academic standing (they must not be on academic probation).

 A failed core course must be repeated; a failed elective must be replaced by another elective.

 Students must maintain a minimum GPA throughout the program and must have a cumulative GPA of 5.5 or greater upon graduation to be eligible for the degree.